jjomarron/Overall/CTA.md

 ### Bus and Train

-From the initial regression output below, we can identify a few interesting points:
+From the regression output below, we can identify a few interesting points:

-* As the percentage of the white population increased by 1%, we saw total daily ridership decline by almost 75,000 (about 5%).
+* As the percentage of the white population increases by 1%, total daily ridership declines by almost 75,000 (about 5%).
   * This was particularly acute on the bus where the majority of the 5% loss of riders occurred
 * The introduction of rideshares had a net decrease in daily ridership totals of about 30,000 rides (around 2%)
 * The other variables more or less coincided with existing literature and my own hypotheses.